 Part 4: The Heart of FReak-O-Boost

-BorgWarner Turbo Systems in Asheville, NC designs and manufactures high performance Turbos for Ford's 2011+ F-150 EcoBoost - and the all new 2016+ GT supercar.
+BorgWarner Turbo Systems in Asheville, NC designs and manufactures high performance Turbos for Ford's EcoBoost F150.
 BW's K-series turbochargers have long proven themselves to generate dependable boost and great value for automakers such as Porsche, Audi, VW, Volvo, Mazda, Mini, Ford, Mercedes, GM, BMW and more.
-Ford's Longitudinal EcoBoost 3.5L engines found in F-150 and GT supercar use BW's latest generation turbine wheel aerodynamics and CFD-optimized housings.
-F150's turbos are notably detuned to have a max combined flow rate of ~50lb/min at full tilt.
+Ford's Longitudinal EcoBoost 3.5L engines use BW's latest generation KOCG turbine wheel aerodynamics with CFD-optimized housings.
+F150 turbos are conservatively detuned to have a max combined flow rate of ~50lb/min at full tilt.
 They work well for daily duty and respond nicely to bolt-on mods, but won't allow this truck to really stretch it's legs with our lofty future goals.

 In order to generate a true 500+hp the airflow rate required is ~60-65lb/min.
 However we unanimously agreed the most important characteristics for a high performance V6 turbo system is early spool, strong boost response and abundant low-end/mid-range torque.
-Working with BorgWarner and Ford on the engine analysis, the groundwork was laid out for 2 uniquely different upgrade paths: A simple bolt-on Ford GT turbo upgrade that can flow 65lb/min OR a hardcore Twin-Turbo EFR kit for heavily modified ecoBoost V6 racing engines with 500-700+hp capability
+Working with BorgWarner and Ford on the engine analysis, the groundwork was laid out for 2 uniquely different upgrade paths: A simple bolt-on turbo upgrade for 400-500hp OR a hardcore Twin-Turbo EFR kit for heavily modified ecoBoost V6 racing engines with 500-700+hp capability

 In 2011, Roush Yates' LMP and Daytona Prototype racing engine teams began testing with twin BorgWarner EFR turbos on their OEM-based "Libra" EcoBoost V6 engines (upgraded turbos, rods, pistons, fuel).
 2013 brought outstanding race-day results: Colin Braun drove a Riley Technologies Daytona Prototype race car, powered by twin EFR6258 3.5-liter V6 Ford EcoBoost engine, to a new Daytona single-lap speed record of 222.971 mph (topping a 26-year-old speed record of 210.364 mph set by Bill Elliott in a Ford Thunderbird in qualifying for the 1987 Daytona 500).
 Braun and Michael Shank Racing also set new world speed records for 10 miles from a standing start (210.018 mph average) and 10 kilometers from a standing start (202.438 mph average).
 "This is a project we started probably two years ago," said John Maddox, road racing program manager, Roush Yates Engines.
 "There has been a lot of hard work by a lot of people to get it to where it is today, but this EcoBoost engine is relevant, state-of-the-art production technology in racing, and it brings with it power and high efficiency in the same package.
 "When we broke the track speed record today, well, that's big," Maddox added.
 "But to come back and set two world speed records that have been around since 1979, well, that's something to tell the grandkids some day."